Futurescaper/Futuregrapher/README.md

  * <code>describeCollapsedCluster</code> - describer function for collapsed clusters
  * <code>defaultExpandedClusterDescription</code> - default description for expanded clusters
  * <code>describeExpandedCluster</code> - describer function for expanded clusters

+#####describeVisNode
+This function can determine visual properties for the <code>NodeCircle</code> and <code>LabelText</code> created from a VisNode.
+The signature is: <code>describeVisNode(visNode, radiusFactor)</code>

+If this function doesn't exist or returns null, the NodeCircle and LabelText will use the <code>defaultNodeDescription</code> properties from <code>options</code>.
+The result from this function should be an object containing one or more of the following properties:

+ * <code>x</code> and <code>y</code> - if you want to lock a node into a certain position, set these.
+They should be in the range [0..canvasWidth] and [0..canvasHeight], without any consideration for zoom or pan as that will be applied afterwards.
+Not that setting these will override force effects and potentially pull other nodes that connected to this node and force-controlled.
+ * <code>radius</code> - the radius of the node, in pixels.
+Note that you should *not* apply the <code>radiusFactor</code> here, it will be applied by the renderer.
+I.e. this function should return the same radius for the node regardless of zoom if you want it to stay the same semantically.
+ * <code>color</code> - the fill color of the node.
+Can be a <code>string</code> or a <code>d3.rgb</code> instance.
+ * <code>borderColor</code> - the border color.
+Can be a <code>string</code> or a <code>d3.rgb</code> instance.
+ * <code>borderWith</code> - the width of the border, in pixels.
+Like <code>radius</code>, you should not apply <code>radiusFactor</code> yourself.
+ * <code>opacity</code> - the opacity ("reverse transparency") of the node.
+0 means invisible, 0.5 means semi-transparent and 1 means opaque.
+ * <code>hoverText</code> - the tooltip text that will appear when hovering the mouse over the node.
+Can be used to show the entire title text if it's too long for the label

+In addition to these, you can specify the properties for the label.
+If you want the node to have a label, add a object called <code>label</code> to your result, containing one or more of the following:

+ * <code>offsetX</code> and <code>offsetY</code> - the position of the label, relative to the node center.
+ * <code>anchor</code> - specifies whether the text goes left or right of the node.
+Should be a string containing either <code>"start"</code>, <code>"end"</code> or <code>"auto"</code>. <code>auto</code> will make the label face away from the centroid of the graph, possibly making the graph easier to read.
+ * <code>fontSize</code> - The font size of the label.
+Don't apply <code>radiusFactor</code>, it will be done automatically.
+ * <code>color</code> - the text color of the label.
+Can be a <code>string</code> or a <code>d3.rgb</code> instance.
+ * <code>borderColor</code> - the border color.
+Can be a <code>string</code> or a <code>d3.rgb</code> instance.
+ * <code>opacity</code> - the opacity ("reverse transparency") of the label.
+0 means invisible, 0.5 means semi-transparent and 1 means opaque.
+ * <code>hoverText</code> - the tooltip text that will appear when hovering the mouse over the label.

+..so why is <code>radiusFactor</code> included as a parameter if you are not supposed to use it?

+Well, you *can*, if you want your labels or nodes to scale differently than with the zoom.
+Per default, radii, font sizes and the like are scaled with the <code>zoomDensityScale</code> specified in the options.
+If you want to further scale or unscale, you can do that here.
+Or, you can use the factor to determine whether a label should be visible or not.
+This can be helpful to achieve a Google Maps-like feel where you see more details when zooming in.
+However, note that for this to work properly, you need to set <code>updateOnlyPositionsOnZoom</code> to false (it defaults to true), which does have a rather significant performance penalty.
+It is not recommended for larger graphs.

+#####describeVisLink
+This function describes the <code>LinkLine</code> that corresponds to a VisLink.
+The signature is: <code>describeVisLink(visLink, sourceNodeCircle, targetNodeCircle, radiusFactor)</code>

+If this function exists and returns non-null, the LinkLine that is sent to the renderer will contain the properties from the result and from <code>defaultLinkDescription</code> when they are not specified.
+The <code>sourceNodeCircle</code> and <code>targetNodeCircle</code> parameters can be used if you, say, want your link to be colored based on the two nodes it connects etc.
+This result from this function should be an object containing one or more of the following properties:

+ * <code>width</code> - the width, in pixels, of the link line.
+ * <code>color</code> - the text color of the link.
+Can be a <code>string</code> or a <code>d3.rgb</code> instance.
+ * <code>opacity</code> - the opacity ("reverse transparency") of the link.
+0 means invisible, 0.5 means semi-transparent and 1 means opaque.
+ * <code>marker</code> - (boolean) show an arrowhead on the link to indicate directionality?
+ * <code>curvature</code> - (boolean) make the link curve?
+ * <code>dashPattern</code> - will become the SVG <code>stroke-dasharray</code> string, e.g. "5, 5".
+See more [here](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dasharray)
+ * <code>hoverText</code> - the tooltip text that will appear when hovering the mouse over the link.

+#####describeCollapsedCluster
+This function describes the <code>NodeCircle</code> that represents a collapsed cluster.
+The signature is: <code>describeCollapsedCluster(visCluster, clusterVisNodes, radiusFactor)</code>

+If this function exists and returns non-null, the <code>NodeCircle</code> that the renderer will receive for this cluster when it's collapsed will contain the properties from the result and from <code>defaultCollapsedClusterDescription</code> when they are not specified.

+The result has the same format as <code>describeVisNode</code>, see the description of that above for details.

+#####describeExpandedCluster
+This function describes the <code>ClusterHull</code> that represents an expanded cluster.

+If this function exists and returns non-null, the <code>ClusterHull</code> that the renderer will receive for this cluster when it's expanded will contain the properties from the result and from <code>defaultExpandedClusterDescription</code> when they are specified.

+The result from this function should be an object containing one or more of the following properties:

+ * <code>color</code> - the fill color of the hull.
+Can be a <code>string</code> or a <code>d3.rgb</code> instance.
+ * <code>borderColor</code> - the border color.
+Can be a <code>string</code> or a <code>d3.rgb</code> instance.
+ * <code>opacity</code> - the opacity ("reverse transparency") of the hull.
+0 means invisible, 0.5 means semi-transparent and 1 means opaque.
+ * <code>hoverText</code> - the tooltip text that will appear when hovering the mouse over the hull.

 GraphVis.unscaleCoords